Bendix G-15

-The chief designer of the G-15 was Harry Huskey, who had worked with Alan Turing on the ACE in the United Kingdom and on the SWAC in the 1950s.
-He made most of the design while working as a professor at Berkeley, and other universities.
+The chief designer of the G-15 was Harry Huskey, who had worked with Alan Turing on the Automatic Computing Engine (ACE) in the United Kingdom and on the Standards Western Automatic Computer (SWAC) in the 1950s.
+He made most of the design while working as a professor at University of California, Berkeley (where his graduate students included Niklaus Wirth), and other universities.
 David C. Evans was one of the Bendix engineers on the G-15 project.
 He would later become famous for his work in computer graphics and for starting up Evans & Sutherland with Ivan Sutherland.